1 / 10

 Your entertainment needs are catered for with a 10-inch touchscreen media system (with Apple CarPlay and Android Auto), while cruise control and parking sensors are also standard.
 Early SE First Edition models, sold for a brief period when the latest Octavia first went on sale, also featured a 10.25-inch Virtual Cockpit (and a smaller 8.25-inch central infotainment display).

-If you see an SE L First Edition on the market, this is similarly equipped but with the addition of an electrically-adjustable driver's seat (including lumbar support), LED interior lighting and blind-spot detection.
+If you see a Skoda Octavia SE L First Edition on the market, this is similarly equipped but with the addition of an electrically adjustable driver's seat (including lumbar support), LED interior lighting and blind-spot detection.

 Ask the heycar experts: common questions